Jobs and volunteering opportunities

 • has experience of managing and/or delivering creative projects

-• has a good knowledge and understanding of neurodiversity and ND accessibility
+• has a good knowledge and understanding of neurodiversity and access

 • is committed to the principles of equity, diversity and inclusion